Why KeyError is Raised in Python?

 keyerror

-In the output figure, you can see the values for the first two keys are displayed while key 4 produced an error that was handled in except block.
+In the output figure, you can see the values for the first two keys are displayed while key 4 produced an error that was handled in the except block.

-More practical example of KeyError
+A more practical example of KeyError

-If the name (key) exists in the dictionary, it will display the phone number, otherwise, except block will catch the KeyError and display a helpful message:
+• If the name (key) exists in the dictionary, it will display the phone number, otherwise, except block will catch the KeyError and display a helpful message:

 #A demo of KeyError with user input